fastworkco/qa-coding-challenge/README.md

 1. SearchFastwork.robot
 2. SigninFastwork.robot
 3. SignUpFastwork.robot

+Remark
-***Actually, test cases and the Resource should be prepared separately but they aren't due to the time limitation***
+1. Actually, test cases and the Resource should be prepared separately but they aren't due to the time limitation
-****Moreover, There should be more test cases but i need more time to prepare both test case and test script.
-So, the test cases and test scripts that I prepared only included necessary cases.****
+2. Moreover, There should be more test cases but i need more time to prepare both test case and test script.
+So, the test cases and test scripts that I prepared only included necessary cases.